elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-are-the-common-causes-and-symptoms-of-anemia.md

 url: /learn/health-studies/questions/what-are-the-common-causes-and-symptoms-of-anemia
 score: -1.0
 related_article1:
-    id: 166307
+    id: 166309
-    title: How do solid tumors form in lymphoma?
+    title: >-
+        What constitutional symptoms are associated with lymphoma?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-solid-tumors-form-in-lymphoma
+    url: /learn/health-studies/questions/what-constitutional-symptoms-are-associated-with-lymphoma
 related_article2:
-    id: 166306
+    id: 166297
-    title: What is the pathophysiology behind abnormal lymphocyte growth in lymphoma?
+    title: >-
+        What viral infections are associated with an increased risk of leukemia?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-pathophysiology-behind-abnormal-lymphocyte-growth-in-lymphoma
+    url: /learn/health-studies/questions/what-viral-infections-are-associated-with-an-increased-risk-of-leukemia
 related_article3:
-    id: 166306
+    id: 166315
-    title: What is the pathophysiology behind abnormal lymphocyte growth in lymphoma?
+    title: >-
+        What are the causes and symptoms of leukopenia and neutropenia?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-pathophysiology-behind-abnormal-lymphocyte-growth-in-lymphoma
+    url: /learn/health-studies/questions/what-are-the-causes-and-symptoms-of-leukopenia-and-neutropenia
 related_article4:
-    id: 166297
+    id: 166305
-    title: What viral infections are associated with an increased risk of leukemia?
+    title: >-
+        How does non-Hodgkin's lymphoma differ from Hodgkin's lymphoma?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-viral-infections-are-associated-with-an-increased-risk-of-leukemia
+    url: /learn/health-studies/questions/how-does-nonhodgkins-lymphoma-differ-from-hodgkins-lymphoma
 related_article5:
-    id: 166298
+    id: 166303
+    title: >-
-    title: What are the symptoms of bone marrow overcrowding in leukemia?
+        What is the purpose of the maintenance phase in leukemia treatment?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-symptoms-of-bone-marrow-overcrowding-in-leukemia
+    url: /learn/health-studies/questions/what-is-the-purpose-of-the-maintenance-phase-in-leukemia-treatment
 ---

 &nbsp;